 Medically at-risk groups

 Some people have a higher risk of infection, or they are more resistant to treatment (such as chemotherapy patients or those without a functioning spleen), so additional vaccinations can help support their immunity.
-If this is you, or if you are not sure about your situation, speak to your doctor for individual advice.
+If this is you, or if you are not sure about your situation, speak to your GP, pharmacist or immunisation provider.

 Refugees and other humanitarian entrants

-Refugees and other humanitarian entrants who are under 20 years old are eligible to receive all vaccines listed on the National Immunisation Program for free.
-If you don’t have a documented history of your vaccinations, you should speak to your doctor to plan a catch-up vaccination schedule.
+Refugees and humanitarian entrants of any age are eligible for free catch-up vaccines under the National Immunisation Program.
+If you don’t have a documented history of your vaccinations, you should speak to your GP, pharmacist or immunisation provider to plan a catch-up.

 Workplaces